marwask/bike-power-meter/README.md

 <img src="https://github.com/marwask/bike-power-meter/blob/master/images/training_chart.png" height="400" />

-Currently cadence and power values, in order to increase stability, come from two crank rounds.
+Currently cadence and power values, in order to increase stability of measurements, come from two crank rounds.

-In normal usage 220mAh LiPol battery lasts in around 10 hours.
+In normal usage 220mAh LiPol battery lasts for around 10 hours.

 # Accuracy
 Unfortunately, the only way to measure accuracy is to make direct comparison with a real power meter.
-I currently only have a Elite Turbo Muin trainer with power meter support, but its measurements are not so accurate.
+I currently only have a Elite Turbo Muin trainer with power meter support, but because its measurements are not so accurate, no tests has been performed.

 # Todo
-- dealing with huge strain gauges drift
+- coping with large straing gauges drift
 - autozero / autocalibration
 - manual calibration from bike computer / sport watch
 - battery optimization